jdlehman/jdlehman.github.io/_posts/2014-08-07-vim-macros.md

 - `i(^[` goes into insert mode and writes an open parenthesis then escapes back into normal mode
 - `A)^[` goes into insert mode at the end of the line and inserts a closing parenthesis before escaping back into normal mode

 When we break the macro down, it is actually really simple.
-Another thing we could have doe is typed `j` before we stopped recording which would have taken us to the next line of code automatically.
+Another thing we could have done is typed `j` before we stopped recording which would have taken us to the next line of code automatically.
 Then we could have used a single command, `3@q`, instead of 3 separate commands to do the same amount of work.

 I already mentioned the notion of generalizing a macro to allow for its reuse.
 I think this is where macros can really shine.
 Every now and then you might create a macro that you would actually find useful in your everyday development.
 What do you do?
 You can simply create a mapping in your `vimrc` to run this macro such that it will always be available for use even if the original register you recorded it in is overwritten eventually.
 In your `vimrc` paste your macro in with `"qp`, where `q` is the register you used to record the macro.
 We are halfway there, simply add a mapping in front of this pasted content like, `nnoremap <leader>(`.
 The final result looking like: